finboxio/mac-ranch/README.md

     - http://rancher.dev
 ```

-With this configuration, you can expose any of your container ports as <service-name>.rancher.local just by adding the label `lb.haproxy.<port>.frontend=80/http` to your service (and adding a healthcheck to your service, as only healthy containers will be active).
+With this configuration, you can expose any of your container ports as <service-name>.rancher.dev just by adding the label `lb.haproxy.<port>.frontend=80/http` to your service (and adding a healthcheck to your service, as only healthy containers will be active).
 See the [rancher-lb](https://github.com/finboxio/rancher-lb) repo for a discussion of these and other available configuration options.

 # License
 Copyright (c) 2014-2016 [Rancher Labs, Inc.](http://rancher.com)